What is a release candidate?

 Of course, the ultimate goal of the release candidate is to emerge as a final product that captures consumer interest and results in widespread popularity of the new software offering.
 Because consumers tend to have little or no patience for software that interfaces poorly with existing programs and operating systems, developers do a lot of testing and refining of software products before conducting the first consumer test.
 This will include testing the software on many different platforms and running it alongside other popular programs to determine if there are any negative consequences.

-See also What is an algorithm?
+See also What is an independent program?

 When bugs are discovered in a release candidate, the issue is resolved and testing continues to ensure that the fix has not created any new issues.
 If bugs are found at the RC stage, usually only one round of fixes is needed.
 If more than one round of corrections is needed, it is likely that the product has entered the RC stage prematurely.
 Once the developers are sure that the release candidate is efficient and has no major issues, the program can move to the RTM stage.
 This means that the product can be released for commercialization or manufacturing, which means that the product can now be mass-produced.